Dar Jamai Museum: Collections

 The museum holds a variety of artifacts from Meknes and the surrounding region, including ceramics, wooden objects, embroidery, carpets, and jewellery.
 Most objects date from the 19th and 20th centuries, but some older objects date from the reign of Moulay Isma'il or earlier.
 Among the latter are the wooden minbar and maqsura of the Lalla Aouda Mosque, dating from the late 17th century when Moulay Isma'il built the mosque.

+Since the museum's 2022 reorganization, its permanent exhibition has focused on Moroccan musical heritage.
+More than 100 musical instruments are displayed and classified as aerophones, chordophones, membranophones and idiophones.

+The exhibition presents musical traditions from different regions and communities of Morocco, including Amazigh, Andalusi, Hassani, Gnawa, Aissawa and Judeo-Moroccan traditions.
+Other displays cover al-ala Andalusi music, Malhun, Gharnati music and traditional instrument making.